DevDenzo/ey-onboarding-website/README.md

 ## Welcome To My Web Application

-To get started, open up index.html and begin interacting
+To get started, clone the repo and open up index.html

 To preview the website click here https://bpp-coursework.netlify.app/